penrose/penrose/tutorial/tutorial.md

 ### In fact, the process of creating a Penrose diagram is _extremely_ similar to our intuitive process of analogue diagramming. :tada:

 # What makes a Penrose program?
 It follows naturally from the process of diagramming by hand, we need to store information about our **domain** of objects so Penrose understands you, the specific **substances** we want to include in our diagrams, and the **styles** we want to visualize our concept in.
-Each of these corresponds to a specific file with an intuitive file extension design for accessibility.
+Each of these corresponds to a specific file with an intuitive file extension designed for accessibility.

 Every Penrose program consists of 3 files:
 * A `.dsl`  file that defines the language specific to the domain.